marcusinthesky/precarious-papers/README.md

 ### Working with Kedro from notebooks
-Our analysis does provide `py:percent` format notebook which provides discussion over our exploratory work.
+Our analysis does provide `py:percent` format notebooks which provides discussion over our exploratory work.
 This can be run either directly in a notebook environment that support `py:percent`, like VSCode, or may be converted to `ipynb` files using:
 ```
 jupytext --to ipynb *.py
 ```

-In order to use notebooks in your Kedro project, you need to install Jupyter:
+In order to use notebooks in your Kedro project, you need to install Jupyter, this has already been included in our conda environment but is an important flag for those running our exploratory analysis:

 ```
 pip install jupyter